miker704/Strife/patches2.md

     - Removed excessive nitro buttons from the nitro plan comparison grid.
     - Added Snack bar animation for nitro store.
     - Text edits and additions to nitro store.
+    - Moved Deprecated version of Server user options modal which is the normal uncompressed version to deprecated as it has been replaced with a more compact version as well as serving use for more than just member lists for dms/servers.

 ## Backend Changes